What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

 Making The Most Of Nutrient-Dense Foods

-When you have low digestive enzymes, more food is left undigested, so you absorb less nutrients.
+When you have low digestive enzymes, more food is left undigested, so you absorb fewer nutrients.
 This may also cause digestive symptoms, such as:

 - Foul-smelling stools